OasisDEX/oasis-earn-sc/README.md

 cd packages/dma-contracts && yarn hardhat createMultiplyPositions --serviceregistry <service-registry-address> --accountfactory <account-factory-address> --network <insert-network>
 ```

 **Note:** There's an issue with circular dependencies between packages.
-You'll need to ensure that tasks which causes circular dependencies are
+You'll need to ensure that
+tasks which causes circular dependencies are not included in the hardhat.config.ts file in
-not included in the hardhat.config.ts file in @oasisdex/dma-contracts.
-For more info see the [readme](./packages/dma-contracts/README.md) in the packages/dma-contracts folder
+@oasisdex/dma-contracts.
+For more info see the [readme](./packages/dma-contracts/README.md) in the
+packages/dma-contracts folder

 ## Deploy contracts

-Please see the [readme](./packages/dma-contracts/README.md) in the packages/dma-contracts folder for more information
+Please see the [readme](./packages/dma-contracts/README.md) in the packages/dma-contracts folder for
+more information

 ## Publishing

 From package folder:

 - checkout dev
-- rum `yarn publish`
+- run `yarn publish`

-> Prepublish will clean cache and build pkg, yarn will ask for a new version and create a new commit with a tag.
+> Prepublish will clean cache and build pkg, yarn will ask for a new version and create a new commit
+> with a tag.